 Decent Government Finances

-In a world of constraints with food supply, and Western countries increasingly limiting their production of meat, Paraguay’s export profile is a very positive one.
+In a world of potential constraints with food supply, and Western countries increasingly limiting their production of meat, Paraguay’s export profile is a very positive one.
 It’s unfortunate that it does not have more manufacturing, but as a landlocked country with expensive logistics in its neighboring countries, it needs to continue focusing on what it does best: agriculture and being a safe haven for Argentines and Brazilians.

 Obviously the local market is one of the drivers, but objectively Paraguay is a poor country.
 The purchasing power of Paraguayans is generally low, so only a small middle class and elite can buy in the better neighborhoods.